titzer/virgil/doc/tutorial/Layouts.md

 Such software often has to manipulate data in formats that are specified by software and hardware that cannot be changed.
 For example, bootstrapping the language, implementing high-performance (zero-copying) I/O, and interacting with memory-mapped I/O devices requires reading and writing data in specific formats.
 Prior to the introduction of layouts in Virgil, such interactions were done with byte-by-byte encoding or direct pointers.
-With the addition of layouts, this code because easier and safer to write, making it a breeze to deal with data in binary formats.
+With the addition of layouts, this code becomes easier and safer to write, making it a breeze to deal with data in binary formats.

 ## Specifying a memory layout